 Preceding her in death, besides her parents, was her husband, Stanly Olbrys, whom she married in December 1947 and who died November 17, 2010, her sister, Patricia L. Blair, her son-in-law William F. Longshore, her cousin in law, Bob Davis, and her beloved felines Marlee and Mama Cat.
 She leaves behind her daughter, Patricia B. Longshore (Larry Toki), her nephew John (Cathy) Blair, her nieces Sue Davis and Judy (Steve) Hartmeyer and extended family members.

 Per her wishes a cremation has taken place and due to the current Covid-19 restrictions, there will be no service and only a private graveside inurnment.

 Donations may be made in Dolores’ name to Immanuel Church Zanesville, 105 South Seventh Street, Zanesville, OH 43701 or to Muskingum County Animal Shelter, 1430 Newark Road, Zanesville, OH 43701.

 The family wishes to thank the staff at Helen Purcell for her wonderful care, her former caregivers Beth and Robin, and the continuing friendship of Catherine Madison and Chuck Hutzel, her former tablemates at the Abbot Home.

 Dignified and professional services entrusted to BOLIN-DIERKES FUNERAL HOME & CREMATORY, 1271 BLUE AVENUE, ZANESVILLE, OHIO.

 To send a note of condolence visit www.bolin-dierkesfuneralhome.com, follow us on Facebook, or call our professional staff at (740)452-4551.

-To send flowers to the family or plant a tree in memory of Dolores Jean (O'Neil) Olbrys, please visit our floral store.
+To send flowers to Dolores' family, please visit our floral store.